"Come for the Boating Education...

 FREE CLASSES - Evansville Bend Sail and Power Squadron offers a FREE boating course.
 America's

 Boating Course, each March/April.
 The classes normally run for 4 to 6 weeks.
 Additional Public Boating

 Courses may be offered this year based upon demand.
 As mentioned above, we are offering a Safe Boating

 This is one of our main purposes as a squadron of the United States Power Squadron - to offer FREE

 boating information and courses to improve the boating knowledge and skills of boaters throughout the

-and is for anyone who shares our common love of boating, has passed one of our public boating
+is for anyone who shares our common love of boating.

-of members, participation in civic programs, and the creation of an atmosphere of friendship and
+members, participation in civic programs, and the creation of an atmosphere of friendship and camaraderie

-camaraderie among members.
-Active members must be at least 18 years of age; there are no age
+among members.
+Active members must be at least 18 years of age; there are no age considerations for

 Seamanship, Piloting, Advanced Pilot, Junior Navigation, and Navigation.
 Elective courses offered include